hospital software security

 Have a Weekly/Monthly Data Monitoring Regime

-The higher management must have a strict data monitor regime to check which users are accessing what applications, information, and other resources in their routine.
+Higher management must have a strict data monitoring regime to check which users are accessing what applications, information, and other resources in their routine.

 Have a Strong Password Policy

 Your hospital information management system must be controlled with strong passwords and should be regularly updated.
 This will keep the hackers out of your system.
 Most departments fail to update the passwords of their hardware and users regularly.
-A hacker, if able to decode one password for the system can easily access all the data and make a theft.
+A hacker, if able to decode one password for the system, can easily access all the data and commit theft.
 Password protection practices must consist of:

 • Use of multiple passwords for multiple systems.